-Big History: Have you ever wondered if it’s possible to understand the whole of the past, literally from the beginning of everything to the present day?
-It’s an enourmous undertaking, but one that David Christian endeavors to cover.
+Big History: Have you ever wondered if it’s possible to understand the whole of the past—from the beginning of everything to the present day?
+It’s an enormous undertaking, but one that David Christian endeavors to cover.

 Professor David Christian—A Brief Introduction

 As a history teacher, I was always concerned about the significance of history.
 Why was I teaching it?
 Why should students study it?
-And I was particularly worried that we always seemed to be teaching bits and pieces of the past, but we never seemed to be teaching the whole thing.
-So I taught Russia, another colleague taught the U.S., and another colleague taught ancient Greece, and so on.
+I was particularly worried that we always seemed to be teaching bits and pieces of the past, but we never seemed to be teaching the whole thing.
+I taught Russia, another colleague taught the US, another colleague taught ancient Greece, and so on.

 But what was it that tied all these separate histories together?
 This question nagged away at me.
-And then, in the 1980s, I tackled the problem in the most ambitious way I could imagine—by trying to construct a course that began at the beginning of the Universe and ended now.
-Could it be done?
-How would you do it?
+Then, in the 1980s, I tackled the problem in the most ambitious way I could imagine: By trying to construct a course that began at the beginning of the Universe and ended now.
+How could it be done?
 What would such a course look like?

-When my colleagues agreed to let me teach it, that’s when I panicked, because I realized I had no idea of how to do it.
+When my colleagues agreed to let me teach it, that’s when I panicked; I realized I had no idea how to do it.
 I didn’t know of any courses like this.
-We had to make it all up from scratch.
-I was fortunate enough to find wonderful colleagues.
-And I began teaching it with a team of lecturers that included astronomers, geologists, biologists, anthropologists, and historians.
+We had to make it all up from scratch, but I was fortunate enough to find wonderful colleagues.
+So I began teaching it with a team of lecturers that included astronomers, geologists, biologists, anthropologists, and historians.

 Covering 13 Billion Years in 13 Weeks

-One of the things we found very quickly was that teaching big history was exhilarating.
-It was exciting.
-After all, we were teaching 13 billion years in a 13-week semester.
+One of the things we found very quickly was that teaching big history was exhilarating, after all, we were teaching 13 billion years in a 13-week semester.
 So I could say to my colleagues: “How many years do you cover in a week?
 I cover 1 billion years.”
-It was exciting.
-It was exciting the teachers, but it was also exciting for a lot of the students.
-And I think the reason it was exciting for them in particular was because it raised fundamental questions about the meaning of history and about our place in the cosmos.
+It was exciting for the teachers, but it was also exciting for a lot of students, and the reason it was exciting for them, in particular, was because it raised fundamental questions about the meaning of history and our place in the cosmos.

-Now, as a teacher I believe that young students should be asking those questions, and they should be encouraged to pursue them seriously.
-So one of the things I enjoyed most about the course was it legitimized their questions—it allowed them to think that these large questions were worth pursuing and there were interesting and sensible things you could say about them.
+As a teacher, I believe that young students should be asking those questions, and they should be encouraged to pursue them seriously.
+One of the things I enjoyed most about the course was it legitimized their questions: It allowed them to think that these large questions were worth pursuing and that there were interesting and sensible things you could say about them.

 The Origins of the Name “Big History”

-In 1992, I wrote an article on the course.
-And because I needed a label to describe it, I used the somewhat whimsical label “big history.”
-I was thinking, of course, of the big bang.
+In 1992, I wrote an article on the course, using the somewhat whimsical label “big history,” referring to the big bang.
 It’s not the ideal label.
-I can think of many reasons why other labels might be better, but it seems to have stuck.
-And that’s why we’re going to keep using it.
+There are reasons why other labels might be better, but it seems to have stuck.

 Big history surveys the past at the largest possible scales, and it does so using the best available information from many different disciplines.

-Now I want to look more closely at what big history is.
-So here’s a quick definition: Big history surveys the past at the largest possible scales, and it does so using the best available information from many different disciplines.
+Let’s look more closely at what big history is, with a quick definition: Big history surveys the past at the largest possible scales, and it does so using the best available information from many different disciplines.

-Because of the scale on which we look at the past, you should not expect to find in it many of the familiar details, names, and personalities that you’ll find in other types of historical teaching and writing.
-For example, the French Revolution and the Renaissance will barely get a mention.
-They’ll zoom past in a blur.
-You’ll barely see them.
-Instead, what we’re going to see are some less-familiar aspects of the past—the sort of things that Fernand Braudel was looking for at the longue durée, at the large scale.
+Because of the scale on which we look at the past, you should not expect to find in it many of the familiar details, names, and personalities that you find in other types of historical teaching and writing.
+For example, the French Revolution and the Renaissance barely get a mention; they zoom past in a blur.
+Instead, we discuss some less-familiar aspects of the past—the sort of things that Fernand Braudel was looking for at the longue durée, on the large scale.
 We’ll be looking, above all, for the very large patterns, the shape of the past.

 Big History as a Traditional Creation Story

-Now, though it uses modern, scientific information, I soon realized that big history is in some important ways similar to traditional creation stories.
+Though it uses modern, scientific information, big history is in some important ways similar to traditional creation stories.
 These also used the best available information in the societies in which they were constructed to create credible stories that gave people a sense of their bearings in space and time.
-And that was what made them so powerful.
-They offered maps of space and time within which people could say: “That’s where I am.”
-And that’s why I called my book on big history Maps of Time.
+That was what made them so powerful: They offered maps of space and time within which people could say, “That’s where I am.”

 But creation stories are not unique.
 Within all the great religious and cultural traditions, you’ll find maps of this type.
 People have tried to understand human history as part of the larger story of the whole Universe within all these traditions.

-In fact, historians have attempted “universal histories” in all eras.
-Over time, I’ve realized that the project of big history is not really that original.
-H. G. Wells’s Outline of History, which was published just after World War I, is perhaps the most famous 20th-century attempt.
-Wells wrote the book because of his horror at what was happening during World War I. And he found when he looked at the historians, that far from helping humanity avoid such crises in the future, the historians were part of the problem, because each of them presented a sort of tribal myth that encouraged tribalism and conflict.
+Historians have attempted “universal histories” in all eras.
+Over time, it becomes clear that the project of big history is not that original.
+H. G. Wells’s Outline of History published just after World War I is perhaps the most famous 20th-century attempt.
+Wells wrote the book because of his horror at what was happening during World War I. He found when he looked at the historians, that far from helping humanity avoid such crises in the future, the historians were part of the problem because each presented a sort of tribal myth that encouraged tribalism and conflict.

-So there were the historians of Germany, the historians of Britain, the historians of Russia.
 Could one find a larger story that might encourage a sense of unity between humans?
 That’s what H. G. Wells was looking for.
-And his idea was that you’d find such a larger story if you attempted to create a unified history that embedded human history in larger histories.
+His idea was that you’d find a larger story if you attempted to create a unified history that embedded human history in larger histories.